-- violence, whether expressed in actions or threats, towards other people on the premises. - actions or words to a member of staff, or in the presence/hearing of a member of staff, which are judged to have the effect of seriously undermining their authority. - offensive written material which is judged to have the effect of undermining the authority of a member of staff. - persistent misbehaviour (e.g. refusal to comply with reasonable instructions) which effectively limits the opportunities for "students to learn and teachers to teach". - bringing to school, or handling on behalf of others, items likely to endanger the safety of other people or to be injurious to the well-being of others; this includes weapons of all kinds and any dangerous substances, including alcohol, illegal drugs and solvents. - attending school under the influence of alcohol, illegal drugs or solvents. - acts of major and/or malicious damage. - actions likely to cause significant disruption to the orderly running of the school. - being in persistent or serious breach of a previously drawn-up contract of behaviour. - failure to comply with instructions when placed in isolation.
+- violence, whether expressed in actions or threats, towards other people on the premises. - actions or words to a member of staff, or in the presence/hearing of a member of staff, which are judged to have the effect of seriously undermining their authority. - offensive written material which is judged to have the effect of undermining the authority of a member of staff. - persistent misbehaviour (e.g. refusal to comply with reasonable instructions) which effectively limits the opportunities for "students to learn and teachers to teach". - bringing to school, or handling on behalf of others, items likely to endanger the safety of other people or to be injurious to the well-being of others; this includes weapons of all kinds and any dangerous substances, including alcohol, tobacco, illegal drugs and solvents. - attending school under the influence of alcohol, illegal drugs or solvents. - bringing in or using a vape - acts of major and/or malicious damage. - actions likely to cause significant disruption to the orderly running of the school. - being in persistent or serious breach of a previously drawn-up contract of behaviour. - failure to comply with instructions when placed in isolation.

-When a Fixed Term Suspension is imposed:
+When a fixed term suspension is imposed